PrefPy/opra/README.md

 More algorithms can easily be added.
 Within the algorithms.py file inside the polls directory, add a function def for the desired algorithm, with the response set as a parameter.
 Then, at the top of the admin.py file inside the polls directory, add a function def for an admin action corresponding to the new algorithm.
 The preexisting admin action function can be used as a guide for the necessary syntax to add a new admin action.
 Lastly, in the ResponseAdmin class at the bottom of admin.py, add the new admin action function to the list of actions.

-##Future Additions
-* **User Authentication:**
-	Students will be able to create password-protected user accounts, and will use these instead of selecting their names from a drop-down menu when responding to questions.
-This will reduce the risk of response forgery.
-* **Automated Emailing:**
-	Students will automatically be notified via email when new questions or results have been published.
-* **Project Containers:**
-	The administrator will be able to group questions into containers, such as all the questions that belong to a particular project, or all the questions for a given semester of a course.
-Students will be able to view the questions and results grouped together accordingly.
-* **Aesthetic Improvements:**
-	Template files for the student-side views will be updated to be more aesthetically pleasing.
-Additionally, a third party can easily add or modify their own templates, available in the /polls/templates directory of the project.